Looking for some fun in and around the city? Any tips for rainy days? How to keep the kids busy during their holidays?

 For those more adventurous, the Four River project provides hundreds of extra biking kilometres along the major Korean rivers.

 Where is the largest indoor theme park in the world?
 Which country held the world record for the steepest wooden roller coaster (77 degrees) when it opened in 2009?
-Where will the world’s biggest Legoland with a planned opening in 2017 be built?
+Where was the world’s biggest Legoland built in 2017?

 Yes indeed, South Korea has a lot to offer for those looking for big fun rides.